Mission and History

 April 2015 – 24 colleges, universities, and The Boston Consortium are paid back their $50,000 startup contributions, a year earlier than projected.

-January 2019 - Nationwide third party administrator selected, which enables geographic expansion.
+January 2019 - A nationwide third party administrator is selected, enabling geographic expansion.

 2020 - Three additional colleges join edHEALTH, including Sarah Lawrence College, our first New York school, and Bennington College, our first Vermont college.
 The total number of participating schools is now 23 with an estimated employee count of 13,500.

 Looking Toward the Future